qiime2/q2-composition/README.md

 [here](https://docs.qiime2.org/2022.2/install/native/#install-qiime-2-within-a-conda-environment).
 Once installed, you can activate R by typing `R` into the command line.

-### Install missing dependencies
+### Install missing dependencies through conda
-nloptr is a dependency for ANCOMBC that is currently missing within the R package, and thus needs to be installed prior to ANCOMBC.
+The following packages are dependencies for ANCOM-BC and need to be installed prior to installing ANCOM-BC on your machine:
-This can be easily done using conda with the following command:
 ```
 conda install -c conda-forge r-nloptr
 ```

-You will need the phyloseq package in order to run the QIIME 2 ANCOMBC plugin.
-This package can be installed with the following command:
 ```
 conda install -c conda-forge -c bioconda bioconductor-phyloseq
 ```

-You will also need the frictionless package for R in order to run the QIIME 2 ANCOMBC plugin.
-You can install this package with the following command:
 ```
 conda install -c conda-forge -c bioconda r-frictionless
 ```

-The last two dependencies that you'll need to install are frictionless (separate from the R package) and formulaic.
-These can be installed with the following commands:
 ```
 conda install -c conda-forge frictionless
 ```